Carol Crittenden, DVM

 Dr. Lisa Nguyen received her DVM degree from the University of Illinois at Urbana-Champaign in 2012.
 After graduation, she practiced at a small animal hospital in Chicago for a year and then moved back to California.
 She enjoys all aspects of veterinary medicine but has a particular interest in soft-tissue surgery and internal medicine.

 Dr. Nguyen grew up in Temple City and still has many family members living in the area.
 Besides her love for animals, she enjoys nature, cooking, and traveling.
 During her time in veterinary school, she completed two summer internships.
 One was at a horse farm in Hannover, Germany and another was at a small animal hospital in Lausanne, Switzerland.
 There, she improved many clinical skills, learned about international differences in veterinary practices, and gained insight into other cultures.
 Moreover, Dr. Nguyen is a mean cook in the kitchen and loves to dabble in new recipes.
 Ask her about Bún riêu (Vietnamese crab and shrimp vermicelli soup) if you are interested in a delicious soup.

 Dr. Jennifer Gih was born and raised in the San Fernando Valley.
 She received her DVM degree from Kansas State University in 2013 and moved back to California to practice.
 Her professional interests include preventative medicine and surgery.

 In her free time, Dr. Gih enjoys trying new restaurants, hiking, road trips and wine tasting.
-She lives in Orange County with her fiance and two dogs (Angus and Sunny).
+She lives in the San Gabriel Valley with her husband and two dogs (Angus and Sunny).

 I-Shun Chen, DVM